8 Alaska State-Funded Rehab Centers

 • 12-step groups

-If you or a loved one have questions or would like a referral to a state-funded drug and alcohol rehab center, call our helpline today.
+If you or a loved one has questions, or would like a referral for treatment, call Addiction Resource today.

 This page does not provide medical advice.
 See more